Ladies versus Butlers!: Light novels

 Ladies versus Butlers! began as a series of light novels written by Tsukasa Kōzuki, with accompanying illustrations by Munyū.
-ASCII Media Works published 13 novels under their Dengeki Bunko imprint between September 10, 2006 and March 10, 2012.
+ASCII Media Works published thirteen novels under the Dengeki Bunko imprint from September 10, 2006 to March 10, 2012.

 Manga

 A manga adaptation by the illustrator group Nekoyashiki-Nekomaru was serialized in ASCII Media Works' Dengeki Moeoh seinen manga magazine between the June 2008 and December 2008 issues.
-A single tankōbon volume was released on December 18, 2009 under ASCII Media Works' Dengeki Comics imprint.
+A single tankōbon volume was released on December 18, 2009, under ASCII Media Works' Dengeki Comics imprint.

 Drama CD

 An hour-long drama CD based on the novels was released by ASCII Media Works on September 8, 2009.
 The drama CD was bundled with a booklet featuring material written by Tsukasa Kōzuki and illustrated by Munyū, a leaflet describing the characters, a small collection of rough sketches, and a set of postcards.
 The CD features three episodes, the second of which is an original story for the drama CD.
 The voice cast of the drama CD is the same as with the anime adaptation.